Aashirwad10/todo-api/README.md

 I'm currently focused on building simple APIs, interacting with databases (MongoDB), and testing everything using Postman.
 There’s no frontend — just pure backend.

-If you’d like to suggest improvements or just say hi, feel free to reach out:
+If you'd like to suggest improvements or just say hi, feel free to reach out:

 - 📧 Email: backend.aashirwad@gmail.com
 - 📱 Instagram or Facebook: Linked in my GitHub profile bio

-Thanks for checking out the project!!🙇‍♂️🙇‍♂️
+Thanks for checking out the project! 🙇‍♂️

+Made with ❤️ while learning backend development.